Fake projective planes

 \ni{\bf 10.5.
 Remark.} It follows from Theorem 3(iii) of Bombieri [B] that three times the canonical line bundle $K_P$ of $P$ is very ample, and it provides an embedding of $P$ in $\bP_{\bC}^{27}$ as a smooth surface of degree $81$.
 1mm

-The above result can be improved whenever Proposition 10.3 holds.
-From 10.4, $K=K_P = 3L$ for some holomorphic line bundle $L$; $L$ is ample as $K$ is ample.
-From Theorem 1 of Reider [Re], $K+4L=7L$ is very ample.
-Kodaira Vanishing Theorem implies that $h^i(P,K+3L)=0$ for $i>0.$ It follows from Riemann-Roch that
+From the facts that (i) the second Betti number of $P$ is $1,$ (ii) $K_P$ is ample (since $P$ is ball-quotient), and (iii) $c_1^2=9$, we conclude as in subsection 1.1 of Chapter V of [BHPV], that there is an ample line bundle $L$ on $P$ such that $K_P = 3L \,\ {\mbox {modulo\ torsion}}$.
+From Theorem 1 of Reider [Re], $K+4L$ is very ample.
+Kodaira Vanishing Theorem implies that $h^i(P,K+4L)=0$ for $i>0.$ It follows from Riemann-Roch, using the Noether formula for surfaces, that